 The legislation does not provide a defined timeline for the review and approval of the clinical trial application.
 However, normally it takes about 60 days to assess and approve the application; the approval may take additional time if further documentation is requested.
 Protocol submissions must be sent to INVIMA's Drug and Biological Products Committee by the dates specified below.

-2017 Drug and Biological Products Committee Meeting Dates
+2018 Drug Committee Meeting Dates

 A separate application for an import permit approval to the Ministry of Industry, Commerce and Tourism (VUCE office) —for each shipment— must be obtained to legally import the drugs and additional accessories named on the clinical supply list on the INVIMA submission.
 The average processing time is between 5 to 10 business days.

 - All documents must be translated to the "Colombian" Spanish dialect.
 The Spanish spoken in Latin America changes from country-to-country and INVIMA has rejected documents such as an Informed Consent Form that is not easily understood by an average native Colombian citizen.

 - We recommend that sponsors translate their documents by Colombian Spanish-speaking translators certified by the Colombian Ministry of Foreign Affairs.